o1-labs/Archive-Node-API/README.md

 This section aims to describe all the environment variables exposed to configure runtime behaviour:

+- `APP_COMMAND`: The command to run the server.
+A sensible default is `npm run start`.

 - `PG_CONN`: The connection string used to connect to either a single or multiple Archive Nodes.

 - `ENABLE_INTROSPECTION`: Enable or disable [GraphQL introspection](https://graphql.org/learn/introspection/).
 GraphQL introspection is a feature of GraphQL that allows clients to inspect the capabilities of a GraphQL server.
 It enables clients to discover the types, fields, and other metadata available on the server and query it using this information.